-- All high speed links including Intel Quick Path Interconnect (QPI), Intel Scalable Memory Interconnect (SMI), and PCIe have CRC check and retry. - The NUMAlink interconnect network is protected by cyclic redundancy check (CRC). - Each blade/node installed has status LEDs that indicate the blade's operational condition; LEDs are readable at the front of the IRU. - Systems support the optional Embedded Support Partner (ESP), a tool that monitors the system; when a condition occurs that may cause a failure, ESP notifies the appropriate SGI personnel. - Systems support remote console and maintenance activities. - Power-on and boot: - Automatic testing occurs after you power on the system.
+- All high speed links including Intel Quick Path Interconnect (QPI), Intel Scalable Memory Interconnect (SMI), and PCIe have CRC check and retry. - The NUMAlink interconnect network is protected by cyclic redundancy check (CRC). - Each blade/node installed has status LEDs that indicate the blade's operational condition; LEDs are readable at the front of the IRU. - Systems support the optional SGI Remote Services (SGI RS) program which automatically detects system conditions that indicate potential future problems and then notifies the appropriate personnel.
+This enables you and the SGI global support team to provide pro-active and rapid issue resolution.
+See the section "Optional SGI Remote Services (SGI RS)" in Chapter 1 for more information. - Systems support remote console and maintenance activities.

+Power-on and boot:

+- Automatic testing occurs after you power on the system.
 (These power-on self-tests or POSTs are also referred to as power-on diagnostics or PODs). - Processors and memory are automatically de-allocated when a self-test failure occurs. - Boot times are minimized.